Logarithmic correction to the entropy of a Kerr-Newman family of black holes in $U(1)^2$-charged STU supergravity models: Seeley-DeWitt coefficient in STU supergravity

 \section{\boldmath Seeley-DeWitt coefficient $a_4(x)$ in STU supergravity}

 This section aims to revisit the model setup of STU supergravity in terms of Einstein-Maxwell-dilaton (EMD) systems, and subsequently embed the EM-AdS and EM backgrounds \cite{Carter:1968ks,Plebanski:1976gy,Caldarelli:1999x,Adamo:2014lk} within it.
-Finally, we demonstrate systematic computations of the Seeley-DeWitt coefficient $a_4(x)$ for the fluctuations of the STU content around the embedded black hole backgrounds.
-This computation is essential for deriving the logarithmic correction to their entropy formula.
+We then demonstrate systematic computations of the Seeley-DeWitt coefficient $a_4(x)$ for the fluctuations of the STU content around the embedded black hole backgrounds.
+This computation is essential for deriving the logarithmic correction relation presented in \cref{logresult}.